JohansenS25/MySQL---Data-Cleaning-Layoffs-/README.md

 # Layoffs Data Cleaning Project (MySQL)

+**Summary:**
-This project focuses on cleaning a global layoffs dataset using SQL in MySQL Workbench.
-The dataset includes company, industry, and layoff details from various countries.
-The goal was to prepare the data for accurate analysis by removing duplicates, standardizing entries, handling null values, and formatting data types.
+This project involved cleaning a real-world dataset of global layoffs using SQL in MySQL Workbench.
+It showcases essential data wrangling techniques such as deduplication, data standardization, and handling missing values to prepare the dataset for analysis and visualization.

+## Objectives

+- Apply data cleaning best practices using SQL.
+- Prepare a raw dataset for accurate business insights.
+- Demonstrate use of window functions, joins, and data transformations.

-## 🧼 Data Cleaning Steps
+## Data Cleaning Process

 1. **Created a Staging Table**
-   - Duplicated the raw `layoffs` table into `layoffs_staging` for safe modification.
+   - Copied the raw dataset into a staging table to preserve the original data.

 2. **Removed Duplicates**
-   - Used `ROW_NUMBER()` window function to identify and delete exact duplicates based on multiple columns.
+   - Used `ROW_NUMBER()` to identify duplicates based on key columns.
+   - Deleted duplicate entries after verification.

-3. **Standardized the Data**
+3. **Standardized Data**
-   - Trimmed white spaces in company and country names.
+   - Trimmed whitespace, unified industry categories, and corrected country names.
-   - Standardized industry names (e.g., consolidated "Crypto", removed inconsistencies).
-   - Converted the `date` column from text to proper `DATE` format.
+   - Converted date values from strings to `DATE` format.

 4. **Handled Null and Blank Values**
-   - Replaced blank industries with `NULL`.
-   - Filled missing industry values using self-join logic based on company and location.
+   - Replaced blanks with `NULL`, then filled in missing values using self-joins.
-   - Removed rows where both `total_laid_off` and `percentage_laid_off` were missing.
+   - Removed entries lacking key layoff information.

-5. **Dropped Unnecessary Columns**
+5. **Dropped Temporary Columns**
-   - Removed the temporary `row_num` column used for deduplication.
+   - Removed helper columns (like `row_num`) after completing deduplication.

-## 💡 Tools & Concepts Used
+## Tools and Techniques Used

 - MySQL Workbench
-- Window Functions (`ROW_NUMBER()`)
-- Common Table Expressions (CTEs)
-- Self Joins
-- Data Type Conversion (`STR_TO_DATE`)
+- SQL: CTEs, `ROW_NUMBER()`, `JOIN`, `UPDATE`, `DELETE`, `TRIM`, `STR_TO_DATE()`
-- `TRIM()` and string cleaning functions
+- Data cleaning workflow development

-## 📁 File
+## File

-- `MySQL - Data Cleaning (Layoffs).sql` — complete SQL script with step-by-step cleaning operations.
+- `MySQL - Data Cleaning (Layoffs).sql`: All SQL queries with in-line documentation.

-## 🔍 Purpose

-This project demonstrates best practices in data cleaning for analytics and reporting.
-Clean, structured data ensures more reliable visualizations and data-driven decisions.

----
+## Key Skills Demonstrated

+- SQL scripting and data cleaning
+- Analytical thinking and attention to detail
+- Data normalization and preparation
+- Real-world problem solving with staging workflows